demeralde/demeralde/README.md

 I have **9+ years experience**, including 3+ years leading large-scale, complex web apps.

 If you're looking for someone to lead your project who produces **high quality work**, is reliable, and is skilled across the board, you've found the right guy.
 I'm also available for **consulting**.

+Check out [my portfolio](https://daniel.emeralde.me) for a complete list of my skills and experience.